 flipturn’s music has spread to a national and international audience of music lovers entirely through organic word-of-mouth and grassroots efforts. with over 12 million streams on spotify, the band shows no signs of slowing down. the development of the band’s songwriting and artistry is apparent, as each release receives more praise than the last. of flipturn’s 2018 sophomore ep citrona, pandora music said: “citrona is a polished, dynamic display of raw emotion and pure talent that leaves you craving more.”

-the band’s concert resume is equally impressive, having sold out 500 capacity rooms of screaming fans, played festival stages like okeechobee music festival, and provided direct support for the likes of saint motel, japanese breakfast, magic city hippies, and mt. joy (rescheduled to may 2021).
+the band’s concert resume is equally impressive, having sold out 500 capacity rooms of screaming fans, played festival stages like okeechobee music festival, and provided direct support for the likes of mt. joy, saint motel, japanese breakfast, and magic city hippies.

 in february 2020, flipturn released their third ep, something you needed, marking a turning point for the band both musically and lyrically. something you needed manages to maintain the band’s familiar, high energy sound while experimenting with more instrumentation than any previous record, including strings, piano, horns, glockenspiel and a large variety of analog synthesizers. basse’s lyrics explore the hierarchy of human needs, and the search for fulfillment on the path to self-actualization. the new ep is a cohesive collection of tracks that tell stories of people in search of fulfillment, and their discovery that nothing in this life is owed to us.

 as of october 2020, flipturn has shifted their focus back to writing. the band plans to return to the studio to write and record their first ever full-length album, and looks forward to the day when it is safe to bring their energy back to a live audience.